Last Looks: The Christmas Tree

 Ben from Virginia, what do you got?
 Hi, everybody.
 This is Ben, and my buddy Paul and I love to watch these movies in advance.

-A line, you didn't point out, there's so many things from the Christmas tree that
+from the movie.
+A line you didn't point out, there's so many things from the Christmas tree that

 are worth discussing.
 But our favorite line is after

 the little girl prays to, I guess, Santa to change her wish a second time.
-And the little boy behind her says, and let's see if I can get this right,
+And the little boy behind her says, and let me see if I can get this right,

 Santa's not going to hear you.
 Nobody's going to hear you.